Scroll to content

 Music forms a critical part of our curriculum and life at DPA.
 Pupils have the opportunity to learn to play instruments, improvise, compose, sing, listen, develop notational knowledge and perform.
 As a school we are very well resourced musically, we have class packs of a range of instruments to ensure that children are able to play collectively.
 These resources include djembe drums, glockenspiels and ukuleles.
 In addition we also have sets of treble and bass xylophones, boom whackers and a wide range of unpitched percussion instruments.
 The school commitment to delivering high quality music provision is also reflected in the delivery of music lessons from both a resident specialist music teacher and also instrumental tuition delivered by specialist teachers from Oxfordshire County Music Service.
 Every child in KS1 and 2 has access to specialist music teaching.

-This year we have adopted the English Model Music Curriculum (MMC), using 'Charanga' as scheme to support the delivery of the curriculum.
-Year 3 have whole class string lessons delivered by the County Music Service, the children play either violin or 'cello for the year, with the option to continue their instrumental studies into Year 4 with the music service.
+We have adopted the English Model Music Curriculum (MMC),and use 'Sing Up' as a basis for our own bespoke curriculum which goes well beyond the national curriculum.
+Year 3 have whole class string lessons delivered by our own music specialist, the children learn to play either violin or 'cello for the year, with the option to continue their instrumental studies into Year 4 with the music service.
 Year 5 have whole class ukulele lessons, again delivered by a peripatetic specialist teacher.
 These year groups will be able to take their instruments home to practise during the week.
 A majority of the curriculum teaching for these year groups will be delivered through the instrumental lessons.

 Musical Enrichment